PennockTech/openpgpkey-control/README.md

 another tool; these files are not openpgpkey, but they are in the family of "things which get published for others to rely upon".

+The `other` directory contains "related tools" which might be of interest, but are not needed for these workflows.

 ### Config